Reciprocity in relationships: Q&A with Seth Kirby

 Q: Can you share about your experiences working with communities and how those experiences are relevant to Group Health Foundation?

-Throughout my career, I’ve been focused on identity- and place-based community work.
+A: Throughout my career, I’ve been focused on identity- and place-based community work.
 What I’ve learned is really a perspective around ways we can broaden our approach to community engagement.
 Often people think just about a physical or geographic location.
 Yet, someone in Spokane may hold the same identity as someone in Tacoma and share similar experiences.
 That’s where identity work can come in.
-The identities that people hold across Washington state are many and varied.
+The identities that people hold across Washington State are many and varied.
 I also like to bring forward the perspectives and questions I hear from youth, which can help the Foundation think about issues in new ways and identify solutions for moving forward.

 Q: You grew up in a rural community, attending a one-room school with no running water.
 How has that experience shaped you and your work?

-Growing up on a small farm in a very rural community meant we had to get to know each other and rely on our neighbors in ways you don’t living in a city.
+A: Growing up on a small farm in a very rural community meant we had to get to know each other and rely on our neighbors in ways you don’t living in a city.
 It gave me an appreciation for differences—people had different opinions, beliefs, and identities.
 Though, at end of day, everyone in the community had to come together to survive and make it.
 It also sparked creativity to navigate challenges in different ways.
 For example, when I was in third grade, we had four people in our school.
 How do you play a game of kickball with four people?
 In my work today, I continue to draw upon those experiences—appreciation for diversity, creativity, and understanding the interdependence we all have on one another.

 Q: What are key lessons you’ve learned along the way that are pertinent to Group Health Foundation’s mission and work?

-I’ve learned is that it’s my responsibility to ensure those with additional layers of vulnerability or marginalization are lifted up and have opportunities to pursue the same things that I have.
+A: I’ve learned is that it’s my responsibility to ensure those with additional layers of vulnerability or marginalization are lifted up and have opportunities to pursue the same things that I have.

 Another lesson is that it’s important to talk with people in identity- or placed-based communities about their experiences and what they need, versus applying an evidence-based framework.
 Because all too often, we look to data or research to back up a particular approach, but there’s often not data that is relevant or can be used within a particular community.